paulwizviz/lotterystat/docs/context.md

 ## Use Cases

-The following use cases are the target market segment for this project:

-* a macOS, Linux and Windows based native application (Codename **ebenezer**)
-* an RESTFul and GraphQL based API enabling third parties to build apps against it (Codename **richie**)

-### Ebenezer

-For this use case, this project is delivering in two forms:
+The outcome of this project in intended for two personas, Alice and Bob.

-* a command line interface (cli) application
-* an application with a graphical user interface

-<ins>Command line interface application</ins>

-The cli version of the app is intended for used by personas that has the technical know how to interact with the application via Linux like (and windows equivalent) shell.
-The project has identified the following personas as representative of the application's target market segment:

-* Alice - A Mac user
-* Bob - A Linux user
-* Charlotte - A Windows user

-All personas have advance knowledge in working with command line applications

-<ins>Graphical User Interface application</ins>

-Details to be presented later.

-### Richie ###

-Details to be presented later
+<u>Alice</u>

+Alice is a frontend developer who intends to build a front end applications against a RESTful API.
+For her, this project will deliver an API based solution codename `ebenezer` (shortname `ebz`).

+<u>Bob</u>

+Bob intends to use an application natively on a (macOS, Linux or Windows) or a cloud based web app.
+He is not a developer, only a user of the app.
+For him, this project will deliver a solution codename `richie`.

 ## Architectural Decisions

 The decisions influencing the architecture and deliverables of this project are guided by these methodologies:

 * [Design thinking](https://www.interaction-design.org/literature/topics/design-thinking)
-* The [go standard project layout](https://github.com/golang-standards/project-layout) for source code architecture (see also the blog [Design the architecture, name the components, document the details](https://paulwizviz.github.io/go/2022/12/23/go-proverb-architecture.html))
+* The source code architecture is based on a structure described in the blog [Design the architecture, name the components, document the details](https://paulwizviz.github.io/go/2022/12/23/go-proverb-architecture.html)
+* A backend based on the microservices architecture

 ## Quality Considerations